Numerix-DSP/siglib/Examples/DLLExamples/DTMFWav/readme.txt

 ========================================================================
-       CONSOLE APPLICATION : DTMFWav
+       CONSOLE APPLICATION: DTMFWav
 ========================================================================

 AppWizard has created this DTMFWav application for you.

 This file contains a summary of what you will find in each of the files that make up your DTMFWav application.